Jawabreh0/moderation-api/README.md

 - **Accurate Classification**: Classifies input text into categories like hate speech, violence, self-harm, and more.
 - **Customizable**: Easily extend the functionality to handle various moderation workflows.

+The API has 5K RPD, andn 250 RPM